martinpihrt/OSPy-plugins/plugins/button_control/README.md

 Visit <a href="https://pihrt.com/clanky/moje-raspberry-pi-plugin-ospy-8-tlacitek-8-led">Martin Pihrt's blog</a> for more information.
 I2C address for MCP23017: 0x20 to 0x27.

+The plug-in includes an OSPy `plugin.json` manifest, registers its polling worker with the shared plug-in runtime, uses the common stop signal, and implements `health()`.
+Diagnostics reports enablement, worker state, configured I2C address, latest successful controller read, and the latest communication error.
+I2C bus handles are closed after each operation.

 Plugin setup
 -----------
 * Check Use Button: